drbobbeaty/advent-of-code/README.md

 hoping to take some time and really see if I can do a few of these while I'm also working on this year's puzzles.

+Looking pretty good - up to Day 20, and I'll keep working on these as I have time.

 ## 2018

 I got more done this year than I expected.
 I didn't get three pathing problems